sparshag21/Calculator/README.md

 # Calculator
-Simple calculator made using python
+Simple calculator made using python and pytest.